eighty20results/e20r-sequences/README.md

 * Update change log & version numbers
 * Allow calling PMProSequence::sequences_for_post() to return array of sequence IDs for the post_id specified
 * Add static function to fetch all sequence IDs that a post_id is associated with

+###3.0-beta-11

+* Update version number and change log
+* find_by_id() would sometimes load unneeded posts (and not honor cache)
+* When loading a specific post_id for the sequence, don't ignore drafts (May cause duplication in DB)
+* Fix typo in debug output for remove_post()
+* Log the specific post being removed from the post list in remove_post()
+* Only overwrite belongs_to array if the array is empty first
+* Include sequence ID when loading the sequence specific meta data for $post_id in rm_sequence_from_post() callback function
+* Update translations
+* Update text in email opt-in checkbox